Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 The payments dates are 31 of July, 30 of September and 15 of December.

-Without planning, these can create cash-flow pressure because they come in addition to the other regular tax obligations.
+Without planning, these can create cash-flow pressure since they come in addition to the other regular tax obligations.

 Setting aside a portion of income for tax throughout the year usually prevents these payments from becoming a surprise.